 Motorcycle commuters know all too well about sacrificing style and office-appropriate appearances in the name of safety.
-Over-engineered motorcycle pants providing the best protection also pack about as much subtlety as a SWAT team kicking down a door in a drug raid.
-Then again, the alternative is worse; regular jeans or other ordinary pants provide barely any more protection than wearing nothing at all.
+Over-engineered motorcycle pants providing the best protection also pack about as much subtlety as Godzilla sneaking into a coffee shop.
+Then again, the alternative is worse: regular jeans or other ordinary pants provide barely any more protection than wearing nothing at all.

 Thankfully, there is a middle ground, a happy medium: motorcycle pants that offer just as much style as they do on-road protection.
 These are a few of our favorite motorcycle pants fit for life both on and off the bike.